szaster/szaster/README.md

 - 🔭 I’m currently working on several cool React projects
-- 🌱 I’m currently learning algoritms and Python, thinking to dive into data science to review and learn newest tools to combine with, and enhance my web dev journey
+- 🌱 🦄 I’m currently learning algoritms and Python, thinking to dive into data science to review and learn the newest tools to combine with, and enhance my web dev journey
 - 📚 I'm currently reading a book on design elements and color theory
 - 👯 🦄 I’m looking to collaborate on interesting and meaningful projects.
 I'm passionate about apps on diabetes management, nutrition, health, parenting & healthy living!
 - 🎧 I like listening to dev podcasts when I am not coding